rroojrooj/Connext-Documentation/firstdraft-intro.md

 1. Brute force attack on the router's Admin Token.
 (The Admin Token is used by routers to authenticate requests made to the Router's REST API endpoint.)
 2. If the Docker Router image and VM has a direct connection to the Internet, the router's API endpoint is susceptible to being exposed externally.
 3. The sequencer collects bids from the routers and choose a router to fulfill the transaction request.
 The system will be down if sequencer downtime occurs.
-4. With fraud proof, funds can be delayed until the disputing watcher (any watcher that can prove fraudulent transaction within the 30 minutes window).
+4. With fraud-proof, funds can be delayed if any watcher can prove a fraudulent transaction within the 30 minutes window.
 So, the router will have to wait for the funds until the disputing watcher is resolved.
 5. Router's private key is leaks and liquidity withdrawn from router's wallet.

 Refer to [security.md](https://github.com/connext/documentation/blob/main/docs/routers/security.md) and [router community call](https://www.youtube.com/watch?v=rjNcdm1mjCQ) for best practices to mitigate these risks.